trevorthornton/archivesspace-api-utility/README.md

 ## Usage

-1. Include the module:
+Include the module:

 ```
-include ArchivesSpaceApiUtility
+Include ArchivesSpaceApiUtility
 ```

-2. Start a session:
+Start a session:

 ```
 a = ArchivesSpaceSession.new
 ```

-3. Use `get` or `post` to do what you need to do.
+Then use `get` or `post` to do what you need to do.

 ### get(path,params={},headers={})